A little more than a year ago, Steve Clark, 51, of Connecticut, turned to his wife, Lisa, 45, and said, “We make too much to be going broke.”

 That’s when things started to feel dicey.
-Steve recalls, “As we made the adjustment to the lower amount without a budget (which means we didn’t adjust at all), we added nearly $1,000 in debt each month.”
+Steve recalls, “As we made the adjustment to the lower amount without a budget (which means we didn’t adjust our way of living at all), we added nearly $1,000 in debt each month.”

-Steve and Lisa had gone through Dave Ramsey’s Financial Peace University in 2011, and they understood the benefits of budgeting, in theory, but found it hard to implement at the time.
+Steve and Lisa had completed a popular financial advice course in 2011, and they understood the benefits of budgeting, in theory, but found it hard to implement at the time.
 With fresh determination, he tried again.